Thinking about where to study your degree in September 2019?

 Last chance to apply in Extra for those who are eligible.
-Clearing vacancies will appear in the search tool on UCAS, bear in mind the full list will be published on A Level results day.
+Clearing vacancies will appear in the search tool on UCAS - the full list will be published on A Level results day.

 A Level results day.
 Full clearing vacancy information available.
 If you don’t get the grades you required, you don’t have any offers or you’ve changed your mind about your choices, then Clearing is your best option.
 It’s your last opportunity to get a place on a course.

 Clearing vacancies will be removed from the UCAS search tool.